Oil pipeline boosts Kurds in stand-off with Baghdad

 Most estimates put current production capacity at more than 350,000 bpd, of which 140,000 is refined and consumed locally.

-Most comes from three fields operated respectively by Norway's DNO (DNO.OL), the Anglo-Turkish Genel (GENL.L), and privately owned KAR Group, based in the Kurdish capital Arbil.
+Most comes from three fields operated respectively by Norway's DNO, the Anglo-Turkish Genel, and privately owned KAR Group, based in the Kurdish capital Arbil.

-Gulf Keystone (GKP.L), fresh from winning a court battle over ownership of its oil assets in Kurdistan, restarted production last week, soon to add 20,000 bpd, and smaller contributions come from Afren AFRE.L, Hungary's MOL MOLB.BU and Austrian group OMV (OMVV.VI).
+Gulf Keystone, fresh from winning a court battle over ownership of its oil assets in Kurdistan, restarted production last week, soon to add 20,000 bpd, and smaller contributions come from Afren, Hungary's MOL and Austrian group OMV.

-Others are due to come on stream within the next 14 months, while Exxon Mobil (XOM.N), Chevron Corp (CVX.N) and Total (TOTF.PA) are still in the exploration phase.
+Others are due to come on stream within the next 14 months, while Exxon Mobil, Chevron Corp and Total are still in the exploration phase.

 "There's no magic number, but output of around 500,000 barrels a day would give them (the Kurds) a lot of leverage," said a senior Western oil executive on condition of anonymity.